mruvim/VideoBackground/README.md

 Add files from `VideoBackground/Classes/*` to your project

 ##How to use it
-Import VideoBackground where you plan to use it then add VideoBackground view as a subview
+Import VideoBackground where you plan to use it then add VideoBackground as subview

 ```
 let videoPath = Bundle.main.path(forResource: "videoFile", ofType: "mov")